-A number of national and regional funding organisations will participate in the EJP RD Joint Transnational Call (JTC) 2022 and will fund multilateral research projects on rare diseases under the EJP-COFUND action.
+A number of national and regional funding organisations will participate in the EJP RD Joint Transnational Call (JTC) 2023 and will fund multilateral research projects on rare diseases.
 Final decision on participating funding agencies will be issued before the launch of the call.
 The call is expected to be opened simultaneously by the following funding organisations in their respective countries/regions:

 - Fund for Scientific Research – FNRS (F.R.S.-FNRS), Belgium, French-speaking community

 - Canadian Institutes of Health Research – Institute of Genetics (CIHR-IG), Canada